ayoung4/ts-meteor-package-boilerplate/README.md

 ## ts-meteor-package-boilerplate

-Build a meteor package in typescript using barbatus:typescript-compiler
+Build a meteor package in typescript

+Ensure /dist is up to date with precommit hook

 Test using meteortesting:mocha and chai: